UKHO/docs/docs/quality-assurance/test-strategy.md

 ## Test Standards

 See the [UKHO Test Standards](test-code-standards.md) for information on the standards that should be adhered to.

-## Test Tooling

-See the [UKHO Test Tooling](test-tooling.md) page to view the recommended test tooling.

 ## Test Management